cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          stop execution when no placeholder for the 'format' instruction exists in the buffer --err-graphics-buffer-overflow {true,false}
-                         stop execution when the graphics buffer size (256 operations) is exceeded
+                         stop execution when the graphics buffer size (256 operations) is exceeded --err-runtime-check-failed {true,false}
+                         stop execution when a runtime check fails.

 optimization levels:
   Options to specify global  and  individual  optimization  levels.
 Individual  optimizers  use  global  level when not